 TikTok is one of the most egalitarian platforms.** Perhaps it’s because we’ve been required to stay at home for the past few months, but TikTok offers an amazing peek into others’ homes and lives–minus any stereotypes because it’s all self-representation.
 Then there’s the collaborative, relational nature of TikTok.
 The platform is based around community engagement and hashtags, so a good practice is to find existing content to build on, react to, imitate and make your own.

 How Is it Different than Facebook or Instagram?

-Rather than only seeing posts from the same 25 friends in your echo chamber as you might see on Facebook, or carefully curated scenes like on Instagram, your “For You” feed in TikTok shows an unlimited number of top trending videos from around the globe.
+You won’t only see posts from the same 25 friends in your echo chamber as you might see on Facebook, or carefully curated scenes like on Instagram.
+Your “For You” feed in TikTok shows an unlimited number of top trending videos from around the globe.
 And while it’s not clear exactly how their algorithm works, anyone, even those with only a few followers, can go viral and become instantly famous on TikTok.
 That’s part of the allure for users, primarily, but not exclusively, 18- to 24- year-olds.***

 What Else Should I Know?

 Will TikTok surpass YouTube?
 That battle is fierce in India right now, but in the US time will tell.
 The short answer to that question is start making videos.
 Because regardless of the platform, video as a marketing platform will only continue to grow.